-PRIMAS is an international project within the Seventh Framework Program of the European Union.
+PRIMAS was an international project within the Seventh Framework Program of the European Union (2010-2013).
 Fourteen universities from twelve different countries have worked together over four years to promote the implementation and use of inquiry-based learning in mathematics and science.
-PRIMAS has developed materials for direct use in class and for professional development.
+PRIMAS has developed materials for direct use in class and modules for professional development (PD modules).
 In addition, we have run professional development activities and have supported professional networks in each of the partner countries.
 PRIMAS has also worked with stakeholders such as policymakers, school leaders and parents to create a supportive environment for inquiry-based learning.

 Project leader: Katja Maass, University of Education, Freiburg – Germany.